Dave Apollon: Career

 By age 14 Apollon had already founded an ensemble and was performing professionally in a local movie theatre.

+During WWI, he served in the Russian Revolution and used his mandolin as his greatest weapon.
+He sailed to the Philippines to continue working as a mandolin player and dancer.
+Afterwards, he went to Japan and got his visa to the US.

 In 1919 he moved to New York City and almost immediately got a job in vaudeville, where he floored audiences with stunning virtuosity.